risk-first/website/De-Risking.md

  - [Evaluating Risk](Evaluating-Risk) was an aside, looking at some terminology and the useful concept of a Risk Register.

- - We looked at [Cadence](Cadence), and how feedback loops allow you Navigate the [Risk Landscape](Glossary#risk-landscape) more effectively, by showing you more quickly when you're going wrong.
+ - We looked at [Cadence](Cadence) and how feedback loops allow you to navigate the [Risk Landscape](Glossary#risk-landscape) more effectively, by showing you more quickly when you're going wrong.

 What this has been building towards is supplying us with a vocabulary with which to communicate to our team-mates about which Risks are important to us, which actions we believe are the right ones, and which tools we should use.